GreggTrunnell/tennis-stat-tracker/README.md

        </BrowserRouter>
     </React.StrictMode> in index.jsx

+-Helpers:
+Marc McCarthy
--Was have trouble getting the search function to work.
+ Anthony Clarke-Was have trouble getting the search function to work.
 I checked the route in the server but I thought I had the correct route.
 I sought help from Anthony Clarke who was helpful in finding the error in my route.